KTH-UrbanT/mubes-ubem/README.md

-This branch is focusing and enabling the platforme to be launched form an external API. but also to comply with the main branch approach.
+This branch is focusing on enabling the platform to be launched from an external API. but also to comply with the main branch approach.
 It should be the main one in the end.